tranthanhquang9900/vnuk_jdbc_contact/README.md

 # README #

-Create an environment variable named DB_PWD: this will be the password to access your DB through your ConnectionFactory
+Create environment variables named DB_USR & DB_PWD : these will be the credentials to access your DB through your ConnectionFactory

+Run SQL0000RunAllQueries.java